 The guidelines for human gene nomenclature were first adopted in 1979.
 After that HGNC had provided updates 3 to 4 times.
 We are now using the 1997 updated version of the HGNC.

 The entire process of gene nomenclature is actually complicated.
-Here I am explaining you the major points and some important elements for naming genes.
+Here I am explaining to you the major points and some important elements for naming genes.

-Uppercase, Latin letters and Arabic numerals used for naming genes.
+Uppercase, Latin letters and Arabic numerals are used for naming genes.
 Genes are short forms of the whole name.
 The first character must be in uppercase followed by numbers or Arabic letters.

 - All characters must be written in a single lane; no sub- or superscript is allowed.